Safwana-Hussain/Call-Centre-Data-Analysis/README.md

 3. Bar chart : Billing and Outage Issue by City .
 Compares the volume of billing and service outage issues across different cities.
 4. Bar chart : Customer Satisfaction by Call Center.
 Shows average CSAT scores for each call center, providing a clear view of performance.
 5. Bar chart : Billing and Outage Issue by State.
 Displays the distribution of billing and service outage issues across different states.

 ![image](https://github.com/user-attachments/assets/8f4df8fd-e052-4f34-a9c7-76bde81bdedf)

+**Visual Customization for Enhanced Clarity and Appeal:**

+I customized the background color of the visualizations to enhance their visibility and ensure consistency with the overall theme of the report.
+Key metrics, such as total calls within SLA, Average call duration , were displayed using cards to provide a quick overview.
+Data labels were included for better clarity, and legends helped differentiate between categories.
+Axis labels and titles were adjusted for easier interpretation, while text boxes offered additional guidance.
+To improve readability, a consistent color scheme was applied, and slicers were added for dynamic filtering.

 # Insights: